Steve Bloomer: Prisoner in Germany

 The camp contained between 4,000 and 5,500 prisoners.
-Gradually a mini-society evolved and football became a popular activity.
+Gradually, a mini-society evolved and football became a popular activity.
 The Ruhleben Football Association was formed and cup and league competitions were organised with as many as 1,000 attending the bigger games.
 The teams adopted the names of established teams and in November 1914, Bloomer captained a Tottenham Hotspur XI, that also included Dutton, to victory in a cup final against an Oldham Athletic XI.
 On 2 May 1915, an England XI featuring Pentland, Wolstenholme, Brearley and Bloomer played a World XI captained by Cameron.
 Bloomer also played cricket at the camp and in May 1915 a Rubleben XI, featuring Bloomer and Brearley, played a Varsities XI in the Rubleban Cricket League.
-In July 1916 a Lancashire XI, featuring Bloomer, beat a Yorkshire XI that included Wolstenholme.
+In July 1916, a Lancashire XI, featuring Bloomer, beat a Yorkshire XI that included Wolstenholme.

-In summer the prisoners turned to cricket on 'The Oval', played to packed houses.
+In the summer, the prisoners turned to cricket on 'The Oval', played to packed houses.
 Bloomer established the camp batting record with an innings of 204 and recorded bowling figures of 6 for 15.
 There was athletics too.
 Bloomer won the 'Old Age Handicap' at the Ruhleben Olympics, sprinting the 75 yards in 9.6 seconds.
-Everybody in camp knew 'Steve'.
+Everybody in the camp knew 'Steve'.
 When he finally left Ruhleben in March 1918, a farewell football match was staged in his honour.
 Bloomer was released to neutral Holland, where he was employed as a coach of Blauw-Wit Amsterdam.
 He was not allowed to return home until the end of the war.
-Bloomer later said of his time in Ruhleben, "Myself and many others would not have survived without football."
+Bloomer later said of his time in Ruhleben: "Myself and many others would not have survived without football."

 Coaching career

-Immediately after World War I Bloomer briefly coached Blauw-Wit Amsterdam in The Netherlands.
+Immediately after World War I, Bloomer briefly coached Blauw-Wit Amsterdam in The Netherlands.
 He returned to England on 22 November 1918, and became player-coach of the Derby County reserve team, retiring from playing in January 1920.
 He was coach of the Derby first team in 1921.
 Between May and August 1922, he was in Montréal, Canada coaching the Grenadier Guards football team during their close season.
 He arrived back in England on 11 August 1922, and resumed his coaching duties with Derby County.

-In 1923 he became coach of Real Unión in Spain and subsequently guided them to victory in the 1924 Copa del Rey.
-During the 1920s the Copa was effectively a play-off to decide the Spanish champions.
+In 1923, he became coach of Real Unión in Spain and subsequently guided them to victory in the 1924 Copa del Rey.
+During the 1920s, the Copa was effectively a play-off to decide the Spanish champions.
 Teams qualified by winning their regional titles and Real Unión represented Guipuzcoa.
-Nine other regional champions also qualified and in the first round of the competition Real beat Sevilla FC, the champions of Andalusia, 3–1 on aggregate.
-In the semi-final they faced the Catalan champions, FC Barcelona, coached by another Englishman, Jack Greenwell.
+Nine other regional champions also qualified and in the first round of the competition Real beat Sevilla, the champions of Andalusia, 3–1 on aggregate.
+In the semi-final, they faced the Catalan champions, Barcelona, coached by another Englishman, Jack Greenwell.
 Greenwell's squad included the likes of Paulino Alcántara, Sagibarba and Josep Samitier.
-Despite this, Real beat FC Barcelona 5–1 after a replay and went on to beat Real Madrid, the champions of central Spain, 1–0 in the final.
+Despite this, Real beat Barcelona 5–1 after a replay and went on to beat Real Madrid, the champions of central Spain, 1–0 in the final.